Practice bipartite projections

 LIMIT 10 // (4)

-2. Return the titles of both movies and their similarity score
+2. Return movie titles and similarity scores

 3. Sort by score in descending order